-When the COVID-19 pandemic started in 2020, Darren Murphy was working in IT in the hospitality industry.
-With zero tourism happening, he suddenly found himself out of a job with plenty of free time during lockdown.
+When the COVID-19 pandemic started in 2020, Darren Murphy worked in IT in the hospitality industry.
+With zero tourism happening, he suddenly found himself out of a job with plenty of free time during the lockdown.

-Darren came on board to the company to lead IT and had a hunch that he could build something with Glide to solve Charles’s problem.
+Darren joined the company to lead IT and had a hunch that he could build something with Glide to solve Charles’s problem.

 Consolidating rostering, equipment, payroll slips, and org charts into one Glide app

-“We now can track the average number of shifts that each worker does per month,” says Darren.
-“And we can break this down into different groups, plot that as a distribution chart, and then target those workers that need encouragement.”
+“We now can track the average number of shifts each worker does per month,” says Darren.
+“We can break this down into different groups, plot that as a distribution chart, and then target those workers that need encouragement.”

 “Now, the drivers can actually track their own performance and see their targets on a day-to-day basis,” says Darren.
 “It used to be that they would only find out when they got their pay slip at the end of the month.
-But now, because they have their own dashboard, they can track how they're progressing each month.”
+But now, because they have their own dashboard, they can track how they progress each month.”